 Check out this link to see how the frames work.

 Lastly, let’s not forget FaceTime and iPad.
 FaceTime is arguably the most popular video chatting app.
 For its ease of use and wide range of compatibility, it has long been loved by many.
 The iPad has evolved into an invaluable communication tool and the ideal FaceTime device and is especially well-suited to video calling thanks to its large screen and clear speakers.
 Equally important new iPads are equipped with Center Stage, which uses machine learning software to recognize your face and center you in the frame.
-Center Stage keeps the camera on you whenever you move during a FaceTime session.
+In addition, Center Stage keeps the camera on you whenever you move during a FaceTime session.

 Do you have someone these would work for?
 Let us know!
 Want more information like this?
 Check out our biweekly newsletter!